mrseanryan/in_definite/README.md

 ## Deviations from the original `indefinite`

 Upper/lower/mixed case handling:
-- a word like THIS will be always considered to be an acronymn.
+- a word like THIS will be always considered to be an acronym.
 - normally the result is lower case ('a' or 'an')
 - title case is handled as: 'Ugly' -> 'An'
 - mixed case is handled as: 'uGly' -> 'an'